segmentio/typewriter/examples/ts/README.md

 The JSON schema used to generate this client is available in [`local-tracking-plans/tracking-plan-web.json`](../local-tracking-plans/tracking-plan-web.json).

-You can regenerate the Typewriter client with `yarn run typewriter-local`.
+You can regenerate the Typewriter client with `yarn run typewriter`.

 ## Instrumentation